 Filters in the locks table

-As Location Referencing users complete everyday editing workflows, the locks table can have route and event locks from a variety of users, in different versions, on a variety of events, and on a variety of routes.
+As Roads and Highways users complete everyday editing workflows, the locks table could have route and event locks from a variety of users, in different versions, on a variety of events, and on a variety of routes.
 To expedite the sorting of the locks in the table, filters are available based on the user, version, event, and route in which the locks were acquired.
+The filters can be used individually or in combination to only show the list of locks meeting those conditions.
+Filtering by user or version provides a drop-down list of all the different values present in the locks table.
+The event filter contains all the event layers in the map.
+To filter by route, paste a route ID into the text box and press Enter, or type the beginning of the route ID.
+After three characters are typed, a list of matching route IDs that can be selected appears.